50+ Fun & Special Things to Do on Christmas Eve 2023 (to start new traditions!)

 This is the perfect Christmas Eve outing!

-Walk or drive around your neighborhood, checking out everyone’s festive decorations.
+Walk or drive around your neighborhood, checking out everyone’s festive decorations and light displays.

 Bring along hot chocolate, or fun Christmas popcorn, and listen to holiday music while you soak in the sights.